Here's What Cazzie David Has To Say About Ariana Grande & Pete Davidson's Engagement

 "Came here a person, leaving a human bottle of wine," joked David of her time in Franschhoek Wine Valley in South Africa.

-Sure, maybe David heard rumors of her ex and the "No Tears Left To Cry" singer's engagement before posting this pic...or maybe she's too busy living her best life to care.
+Sure, maybe David heard rumours of her ex and the "No Tears Left To Cry" singer's engagement before posting this pic...or maybe she's too busy living her best life to care.

 David's Instagram is seriously wanderlust-inspiring, and has been for some time.
 In fact, she seemingly responded to buzz of Davidson and Grande's relationship with a very cute Instagram pic and very casual caption.